Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/AI Act/README.md

 grant exclusive benefits.
 This includes, but is not limited to, access to premium content on websites or eligibility for casting in movies.
 Individuals must not be denied access to services or opportunities based on their AI Choice.
-The AI Choice must not be used as leverage to coerce individuals into agreeing to AI usage.
+AI Choice must not be used as leverage to coerce individuals into agreeing to AI usage..
 All contracts must remain valid and enforceable regardless of the individual’s decision to prohibit AI usage.

 However, contracts specifically regarding the use of an individual’s appearance,